saasbook/AV102/week4/recording_live_sessions.md

 bad experiences in the past although of course
-... it's very impressive how so many companies up their game over time and the software improves over time so ... yeah I just ... 'well finish up there with saying record your live sessions ...
+... it's very impressive how so many companies up their game over time and the software improves over time so ... yeah I just ... we'll finish up there with saying record your live sessions ...
 I think it's really valuable ... and there's lots of different ways to do it and and give it a try, okay, bye for now!